PinguThePenguin007/terratechcpus/graybox_cpu/README.md

 this can be used to speed up program writing and experiment on stuff without digging around in the physical design

 #### an assembler written in the Lua programming language ([here](https://github.com/PinguThePenguin007/terratechcpus/blob/main/graybox_cpu/assembler.lua))
-i wrote the syntax based on various snippets of 6502 assembly code that i've seen, though i don't have any actual 6502 experience yet :P
+the syntax is based on various snippets of 6502 assembly code that i've seen, though i don't have any actual 6502 experience yet :P

 #### some assembly programs as starting examples ([here](https://github.com/PinguThePenguin007/terratechcpus/tree/main/graybox_cpu/assembly_programs))
 take a look at these to better understand the assembler syntax and the way things are generally done :)

 #### the instruction list ([here](https://github.com/PinguThePenguin007/terratechcpus/blob/main/graybox_cpu/instruction_list.md))
-every valid instruction including expansions
+every valid instruction and their opcodes, including expansions

 the assembler actually uses this file to get available instructions (convenient :P)